 The following year, 2015, Al Mansour spent upgrading his digital studio and improving his workspace in a new artist studio in San Jose, California (for the prior 10 years, Al Mansour worked out of a home studio in Fremont, California).
 The year was spent developing new concepts, reworking existing concepts, and improving his creative process.

 Al Mansour began 2016 in a group exhibition, What does #Blacklivesmater mean to you?, at Gallery 51, MCLA (Massachusetts College of Liberal Arts) in North Adams, MA.
-Al Mansour will have one piece (American Profile No. 3: Prison-Industrial Complex) in an upcoming later this year in the Gutfreund Cornett Art exhibition Social Justice: It Happens to One, It Happens to All at the St. Mary’s College Museum of Art.
+Later in 2016, Al Mansour had one piece (American Profile No. 3: Prison-Industrial Complex) in the Gutfreund Cornett Art exhibition Social Justice: It Happens to One, It Happens to All at the St. Mary’s College Museum of Art.

-In 2018, Al Mansour has two pieces on exhibit in Brand 46: Works on Paper, the 46th Annual National Juried Exhibition.
-This exhibition marks 12 years since Al Mansour showed at the Brand Libraries & Art Center in Glendale, California.
-The two works are: New World Order #2: Classes and Masses and Altered State(s) (see, Works).
+In 2018, Al Mansour had two pieces on exhibit in Brand 46: Works on Paper, the 46th Annual National Juried Exhibition.
+This exhibition marked 12 years since Al Mansour showed at the Brand Libraries & Art Center in Glendale, California.
+The two works were: New World Order #2: Classes and Masses and Altered State(s) (see, Works).
 Al Mansour received the Juror's Award from Edward Goldman (Huffington Post, KCRW & NPR Art Critic) for Altered State(s).

-Al Mansour's early career as the founder and president of AfroLink® Software, which created the first Afrocentric interactive multimedia software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface, and engaging interactive content.
+Al Mansour's early career as the founder and president of AfroLink® Software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface and engaging and informative, interactive content.